cjlabs/packpub-autobook/README.md

 - composer install
 - copy file tests/acceptance/ClaimCept.php.dist and change the filename to ClaimCept.php
 - edit file ClaimCept.php, change the email and password with your packpub creadential
-- testing with php codeception/vendor/bin/codecept run
+- testing with php using : php codeception/vendor/bin/codecept run acceptance ClaimCept